-On October 14, 2019, RISE San Diego will begin accepting applications for our 2020 RISE Urban Leadership Fellows class.
-This program is a partnership of RISE San Diego and the Leadership Institute at the University of San Diego School of Leadership and Education Sciences (SOLES).
+The RISE Urban Leadership Fellows Program is a partnership of RISE San Diego and the Leadership Institute at the University of San Diego School of Leadership and Education Sciences (SOLES).
 RISE’s unique goal and commitment is to help identify and empower a generation of leaders who will not only bring our urban communities up, but also bring them together.
 Learn more by reviewing our full program description.

 RISE Fellows are selected through a competitive process open to any resident of San Diego County ages 18 and older.
 Particular invitation is extended to applicants who represent and have a deep history in urban centers of the region.
 Click here for additional eligibility information and answers to other FAQs.
 Potential RISE Fellows are expected to reflect the character, strengths, and hopes of San Diego’s urban communities.